stevemcconnell/covid19-forecast-evaluations/README.md

 missed_by_2x – percentage of state forecasts that missed by more than 200% of actual value, e.g., for an actual value of 1, forecast values of > 3.

 covid_complete_state_point_score - total score for state point forecasts awarded by CovidComplete.
-This is a weighted score allocated as follows: log_difference_squared (1), geo_mean_log_difference (1), pearson_fit_statistic (0.75), median_log_difference (0.75), pred_25 (0.5), missed_by_2x (0.5), mean_absolute_error (0.25).
-In addition, models that forecast fewer than 51 states' have their scores for log_difference_squared and pearson_fit_statistic adjusted.
-The adjustment is (x^51)^(1/(num_states-1)).
-Conceptually, this is Bessel's correction for an unbiased estimator, applied to the geometric mean.
-Scores are relative among models within a forecast date and forecast target; the highest possible score for any forecast set is defined as the highest pred(25) value of the set divided by 0.75.
-The score for each factor is set at 100% for the best model performance for each factor and 0% for the 25th percentile model performance for each factor.

 num_state_range_forecasts - number of states for which the model forecasts prediction intervals